Freedom of Information

 How to make an FOI application

-You can talk to one of our Accredited FOI Officers about what you need before lodging a request by calling us on 8416 6333 or download an FOI Application - Request for Access to Documents Form.
+You can chat with one of our accredited FOI Officers about what you need before lodging a request by contacting us on 8416 6333 or download an FOI Application - Request for Access to Documents Form.

-- tells us that you’re making an application under the Freedom of Information Act 1999
+- informs us that you’re making an application under the Freedom of Information Act 1991

 - clearly states your name, address and a contact telephone number